Crashr-io/contracts/doc/template.typ

   === Staking

   Staking rewards play a crucial role in promoting long-term engagement and stability within the ecosystem.
-Rewards are determined based on the amount and duration of \$CRASH tokens staked, with the total fees allocated for staking distributed to participants in the currency of ADA (Cardano).
+Rewards are determined based on the amount and duration of \$CRASH tokens staked, with the total fees allocated for staking distributed to participants in \$CRASH tokens.

-  *Allocation:* 20% of all collected fees.
+  *Allocation:* 20% of all collected fees converted to \$CRASH tokens.

   === Buyback